shtannikov/db-anomalies/README.md

 ### How It Works
 1. Click the button above.
 2. Codespace will launch, automatically preparing all required databases and environment configurations for you.

+   👉 It may take up to two minutes to prepare everything the first time 👈
-3. Start experimenting with the provided SQL scripts directly in your browser
+4. Start experimenting with the provided SQL scripts directly in your browser

 ### Repository Structure